DataBiosphere/terra-workspace-data-service/CONTRIBUTING.md

 2. All tests pass

 Until further notice, all PRs merged into main will generate a PR in https://github.com/broadinstitute/cromwhelm to update the WDS image deployed to kubernetes.
 After your merge, you must go to this repo and approve this generated PR and make sure it merges.

+## PR deployment process

+To get a PR into newly-created WDS apps, you must:

+1. Verify that the auto github action updated the WDS version in the [`terra-helmfile`](https://github.com/broadinstitute/terra-helmfile) repo.
+This action happens once a week on Monday morning EST. You can also manually trigger the github action to run if update needs to be published sooner.
+2. After `terra-helmfile` publishes an updated WDS chart, another PR will auto create that will update the chart version in the [`leonardo`](https://github.com/DataBiosphere/leonardo) repo.
+That PR should auto merge but it would be a good idea to verify that it merged succesfully.